HMS

 Endurance (previously MV Polar Circle) entered service with the Royal

-Navy in 1991 and supports British interests in the South Atlantic and Antarctic
+Navy in 1991 and supported British interests in the South Atlantic and Antarctic

 Waters.